 Green Bin liners = happy green bin users

-Though they are not required, the use of green bin and kitchen container liners can help reduce odours, improve cleanliness and helps ensure that all materials are collected.
+Though they are not required, the use of Green Bin and kitchen container liners can help reduce odours, improve cleanliness and helps ensure that all materials are collected.
 Liners can also prevent material from freezing to the green bin in the winter.
 Please use a liner during the COVID-19 pandemic to help protect collectors.

 - Paper liners: A great choice!
 Look for paper food waste bags at grocery and hardware stores or use newspaper or any other paper product (like paper bags, magazines,etc.) to line your bin or kitchen container.

 - Compostable liners: BPI or Certified Compostable Bags (one or both the logos below) are accepted in the green bin.
 They are available at grocery and hardware stores.

 NOTE: Not all kitchen container or Green Bin liners sold in Kingston are accepted in Kingston Green Bins.
 Bags that are marked "Oxo-Degradable" or produce bags are not accepted in Kingston Green Bins.